SomeoneDistant/Lightweight-Face-Recognition/README.md

 # Lightweight Face Recognition

 Light weight face recognition models including data augmentation, Arcface and focal loss.
+It is a sample code for Lightweight Face Recognition competition ICCV2019.

+## News

+:triangular_flag_on_post: **`Oct 2019`**: In The Lightweight Face Recognition Challenge & Workshop at International Conference on Computer Vision (ICCV) 2019, Seoul Korea, our team won the first place in both track 1 (1G FLOPs face recognition challenge) and track 2 (30G FLOPs face recognition challenge) and was awarded Special Innovation by the committee.

 ## Environment